 "Umm, yeah," he replied; "Clothes are by the door.
 I'm going to stand outside for a minute."
 He hurried outside and shut the door loud enough that the girl could hear.

 Zera sighed and quickly parted the door, grabbed her clothes then changed.
 As she was placing her clothes, she grew embarrassed knowing Jeremy had touched her personal items.
 This was going to be more difficult than she had thought.
-After, she had placed her pants on, she wrapped the ace bandages around her torso, then placed her baggy shirt on.
+After she had pulled her pants up, she wrapped the ace bandages around her torso, and placed her baggy shirt on.

 She then slipped out of the bathroom.
 She paused and looked at Jeremy's scattered clothes before she sighed and continued upstairs.
 She replaced her belongings and sat on the bed.
-The door below opened, but it crept.
-Jeremy's feet touched the floor.
+The main door crept open and Jeremy's feet touched the floor.
 "Zariah?" he called.
 Zera sighed.
 Okay, she had to face him.
 She stood and ventured down the stairs.

 He looked up at her and gave a shy smile.
-His blond bangs covered his eyes.
 He had rearranged his hair, Zera noticed, to hide most of his face.
 He must have been embarrassed, too.
 "Yeah, Jeremy?"

 "It's complicated, Jeremy.
 I don't think you need to know."
 He looked at her.

 "I'm not going to tell.
 I promise.
-And I'm not Zach, so don't worry about getting blackmailed.
-I'm not like that.
+And I'm not like Zach, so don't worry about getting blackmailed.
 I just want to know why I've got a girl—that looks just like Zariah—dressed up like a boy living in my room.
 I need to know how to process this."

-Jeremy grabbed his bag and forced himself to follow Zariah and not stare at her long blond swishing hair.
-He wanted to know who this girl was and what she was doing there, but more than anything he wanted to talk to her about why she was posing as Zariah.
+Jeremy grabbed his re-stuffed bag and forced himself to follow Zariah and not stare at her long wet blond swishing hair.
+He wanted to know who this girl was and what she was doing there, but more than anything, he wanted to talk to her about why she was posing as Zariah.

-Once upstairs he dropped his bag and sat on his bed.
+Once upstairs, he dropped his bag and sat on his bed.
 Zariah laid Jeremy's things on a chair before sitting on another chair and facing him.
 "Go ahead and ask your questions."

-He had to stop himself from bouncing up and down on his bed.
-"Okay.
-Why are you pretending to be Zariah?"
+He had to stop himself from bouncing up and down on his bed so to hold in his excitement he, again, bit his lip.

-"Yeah, I noticed, you have more of a courageous spirit.
+"Yeah, I noticed, you have more of a courageous spirit, yet you're kinder.
 By the way, what's your name?"